Earthquake and tsunami emergencies

 - If you are near the coast, you are at risk of a tsunami.

 Note: Expect to see building and floor wardens, and first aid officers.
 They can be identified by their high-visibility vests.
-Learn more in Evacuation and Evacuation for people with impairments or disabilities.
+Learn more in Evacuation and People requiring assistance.

 Near the coast?
 Long or strong earthquake?
 Get gone.

 A tsunami ocean wave can grow to become a fast moving wall of water.